New Toyota Corolla hybrid 2019: prices, specs and prototype review

 New Toyota Corolla Touring Sports estate

-Estate buyers get the same choice of 1.8 or 2.0-litre petrol hybrid power on offer in the hatchback and from behind the wheel it feels almost identical to the hatchback.
+Estate buyers get the same choice of 1.2 petrol and 1.8 or 2.0-litre petrol hybrid power on offer in the hatchback, and from behind the wheel it feels almost identical to the hatchback.
 We suspect estate drivers who regularly tow or carry heavy loads will still prefer a powerful manual-gearbox diesel to what's on offer here, but the Corolla is far from sluggish in any case.

 On the plus side, an adjustable boot floor and reversible carpeted or rubber lining boosts the Corolla's versatility and the rear seats can be dropped using remote handles.
 Elsewhere, the interior is a carbon copy of the hatchbacks, with the same quality materials and less-than-cutting-edge infotainment system.